The Beatles in Bangor

 The British press gave the nickname "the Mystical Special" to the train that transported the Beatles from London to Bangor, and some reacted with suspicion to the band's sudden devotion to the Maharishi.
 The four band members were accompanied by their partners and by fellow artists such as Mick Jagger, Marianne Faithfull and Cilla Black.
-On 27 August, the Beatles learned of the death of their manager, Brian Epstein, and cut their visit short.
+Two days later, on 27 August, the Beatles learned of the death of their manager, Brian Epstein, and cut their visit short.
 The four were impressed by the Maharishi's teachings and agreed to join him at his ashram in Rishikesh, India to further their studies in meditation.

 Background and introduction to the Maharishi

 Contemporary shopfronts in Haight-Ashbury.
 The Beatles came to Transcendental Meditation following Harrison's visit to Haight-Ashbury, then an epicenter of the counterculture, and his disillusionment with the drug culture there.

 In the mid-1960s, the Beatles became interested in Indian culture, after the band members, particularly John Lennon and George Harrison, began using the psychedelic drug lysergic acid diethylamide (LSD) in an effort to expand their consciousness.
 In September and October 1966, Harrison visited India, where, in addition to furthering his sitar studies under Indian classical musician Ravi Shankar, he developed a fascination for Vedic philosophy.
 Eager to find meaning in the Beatles' worldwide popularity, Harrison and his wife, Pattie Boyd, investigated several options in their search for a guru, or spiritual teacher.
 According to Boyd, in February 1967, she began attending meetings in London held by the Spiritual Regeneration Movement, an organisation that espoused the Transcendental Meditation technique devised by Maharishi Mahesh Yogi, and she soon shared her discoveries with Harrison.
 In early August, the couple visited the Haight-Ashbury district of San Francisco, an area that represented the international centre of the hippie counterculture during the Summer of Love.
 Harrison was dismayed that Haight-Ashbury appeared to be populated primarily by drug addicts and dropouts rather than enlightened members of the counterculture.
 Mindful of the Beatles' considerable influence on Western youth, particularly after the release of their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, Harrison decided to quit taking LSD.
 On his return to London, he shared his disappointment with Lennon, who had similarly begun to question the benefits of using LSD.
 (Note: Of all the four Beatles, Lennon and Harrison shared an interest in Hindu philosophy and were dedicated to incorporating utopian ideals into the group's music.
 Harrison's fully Indian classical-styled "Within You Without You" represented the band's most committed spiritual statement on Sgt.
 Pepper, and one that Harrison was keen to separate from a drug-inspired "high".)